 - Adaptability.
 Stainless strainers are available to meet the requirements of a broad spectrum of applications.

 Because stainless steel is such an adaptable material, custom fabrication is available to fit virtually any need.
-Whether you need a custom stainless steel coarse strainer depends on your answer to the questions listed above.
-If your answers indicate that a custom solution is best, the next step is to talk with a strainer manufacturer.
+Whether you need a custom stainless steel coarse filter strainer depends on your answer to the questions listed above.
+If your answers indicate that a custom solution is best, the next step is to talk with an industrial strainer manufacturer.

 Just because you can’t immediately locate the perfect strainer, you can still have it.
-The key is finding a strainer manufacturer who has the expertise and capabilities to customize it.
+The key is finding stainless steel strainer suppliers who have the expertise and capabilities to customize it.

 Whether they’re customized or standard, stainless steel coarse strainers are the best choice for almost any application because they: